 The bicycle design regulation was completed in 1976, and there has been no significant change since then.
 While cyclists have several times challenged the all-reflector system of nighttime protection, the CPSC and the BMA together have blocked any reform.

-About 1970, California government decided to "make cycling safe" by establishing a system of laws and facilities that would impose the cyclist-inferiority system of operation upon all cyclists.
+About 1970, California government decided to "make cycling safe" by establishing a system of laws and facilities that would impose the childish cyclist-inferiority system of operation upon all cyclists.
 Such a system would require both bikeways and laws to require cyclists to use those bikeways.
-California government did not inform cyclists of its intent.
+Cyclists did not realize until much later that this was a continuation of Motordom's program, started in 1925, to sweep non-motorized traffic from the roads.
+California's prominent Motordom members were the California Highway Patrol and the two major auto clubs.
+California government did not inform cyclists of its intent, but concealed its intent under the false propaganda of making the roads safe for cycling.

 California paid the Institute of Transportation and Traffic Engineering of the University of California at Los Angeles to prepare bikeway standard designs: Bikeway Planning Criteria and Guidelines, April 1972.
 The ITTE authors, whose only understanding of bicycling consisted of the cyclist-inferiority "bike-safety" propaganda, copied the work of Dutch and German bikeway designers.
 These designs would be horribly dangerous if the cyclist tried to operate in the vehicular manner.